bitdust-io/p2p-app/README.md

 ##### Install dependencies (tested on Ubuntu 18.04 Desktop)

-Several system tools and libraries are required to be able to build and compile project files binaries.
-For Android there are also few additional requirements:
+Several system tools and libraries are required for building and compiling project file binaries.
+For Android, there are also a few additional requirements:

         make system_dependencies
         make system_dependencies_android